captainbrosset/devtools-tips/src/tips/en/monitor-element-events.md

 ---
 title: Monitor all events dispatched on an element
-tags: ["debug", "javascript", "browser:edge", "browser:chrome"]
+tags: ["console", "debug", "browser:edge", "browser:chrome"]
 ---

 You can use the `monitorEvents` global function in the **Console** panel to log all of the events dispatched on a particular element.